SAN FRANCISCO 2 HEADER BOX

 Backpacking Housewife in San Francisco – Steep Streets & Cable Cars!

-We were up and about early as we were very keen and excited to rent bikes and cycle over the Golden Gate Bridge in the morning and then our plan was to take the afternoon ferry over to visit Alcatraz Island.
+We were up early on day two as we were very keen and excited to rent bicycles and cycle over the Golden Gate Bridge.

-Cycling over the Golden Gate Bridge was always a bucket list thing for me to do once we got to San Francisco and, although that might sound like a super energetic and exhausting and even difficult thing to do – it’s actually not – even if you haven’t been on a bicycle for years.
+You’d think cycling across the Golden Gate Bridge might be a super energetic and exhausting and a really difficult thing to do – but with a medium level of fitness it’s actually not – even if you haven’t been on a bicycle for years.

 This is because the cycle ride from Fisherman’s Wharf will take you on a leisurely route through the Aquatic Park, Fort Mason, the Marina, and The Presidio National Park on a mostly flat car-free paved bike path all the way to the base of the bridge.